Empowering a generation of climate champions

 While the first of these protests was organised by then 15-year-old Greta Thunberg, the idea quickly spread across nations, revealing an environmentally engaged generation who are passionate about achieving real change.

-As students start to fill classrooms for the new term, how can schools nurture and empower this emerging cohort of climate champions?
+How can schools nurture and empower this emerging cohort of climate champions?

 Talking the talk and walking the walk